opencomputeproject/OCP-OSF-Aptio_Community_Edition/README.md

-# ** Aptio OpenEdition for TiogaPass **
+# Aptio OpenEdition Firmware

 The Minimum Platform is a software architecture that guides uniform delivery of Intel platforms enabling firmware solutions for basic boot functionality with extensibility built-in.
-This project incorporates support for the OCP derived Tioga Pass platform.
+This project incorporates support for the OCP derived Tioga Pass platform and Junction City Platform.

 Package maintainers are listed in Maintainers.txt.